Jitka Klimková

-Jitka Klimková (born 20 August 1974) is a football coach and former football player from the Czech Republic.
-In September 2021 she was appointed head coach of the Football Ferns, the New Zealand women's national football team.
+Jitka Klimková (born 20 August 1974) is a Czech professional football coach and former player.
+She is the head coach of the Czech Republic women's national team.

 Biography

-During her playing career she played for Sokol Čejč, Slávia Holíč and Compex Otrokovice in the Czech First Division.
+During her playing career she played for Sokol Čejč, Slávia Holíč and DFC Compex Otrokovice in the Czech Women's First League.
 She was briefly a member of the Czech national team, playing as a defender.

-She has coached the United States women's under-20 team, United States women's under-19 team, Canberra United in Australia's W-League, 1.FC Slovácko, the Czech Republic women's team and Internationals Soccer Club in Ohio, USA.
+She has coached the United States women's u-20 team, United States women's under-19 team, Canberra United in Australia's W-League, 1.FC Slovácko, the Czech Republic women's team and Internationals Soccer Club in Ohio, USA.
 In Australia, she was named Coach of the Year in the W-League in 2011-12.
 In New Zealand, she has coached the national under-17 women’s team, including their campaign at the FIFA 2014 Under-17 Women's World Cup, and has also worked as an assistant coach with the Under-20s and the Football Ferns.

-Klimková is the first woman appointed to coach the Football Ferns on a full-time basis.
+In September 2021, Klimková was the first woman appointed to coach the Football Ferns on a full-time basis.

+At the 2023 FIFA Women's World Cup, she guided the Ferns to their first ever victory in the tournament, in a 1–0 victory over Norway in the opening match in Auckland.

+She stepped down from coaching the Football Ferns in 2024.

+On 21 January 2025, Klimková was appointed head coach of the Czech Republic women's national football team, signed two-year contract with option.